cheeyim/python/wwcode/README.md

 * Executing python program on command line
 * Executing python codes on Jupyter Notebook
 * Basic understanding on what intepreter/compiler is to convert python codes into binary form
-* Make it clear to students that Python is backend language and how web application is built with HTML/CSS/JS with Django/Flask framework
+* Make it clear to students that Python is backend language and how web application is built with HTML/CSS/JS using Django/Flask framework

 ### Master the basics
-The topics for basics are typically:-
+The topics for basics:-
 * Data Types
 * Date Structures
 * Relational Operators